Edyth Walker: Metropolitan Opera years and later career

 While on contract with the Met, Walker began adding soprano roles to her repertoire, beginning with Brünnhilde in Die Walküre which she first performed at the Metropolitan Opera House in December 1905.
 That was the only soprano role she sang on the Met Stage However, after leaving the Met in 1906 to return to Europe, she added more soprano roles to her stage credits.
 Walker had already been performing periodically as a guest artist with the Hamburg State Opera (HSO) since 1903, and upon her return to Europe she signed a contract with that company.
 She remained with the HSO through 1912 performing both mezzo and soprano roles.
 Among the soprano parts she performed there were Isolde in Tristan und Isolde, Kundry in Parsifal, and the title role in Salome.

 In 1908 Walker sang the roles of Ortrud and Kundry at the Bayreuth Festival.
 That same year she had a major triumph as Isolde at Covent Garden.
 She returned to the Royal Opera House in 1910 to portray the title role in the critically acclaimed UK premiere of Richard Strauss' Elektra under the baton of Sir Thomas Beecham, and to sing the part of Thirza in Ethel Smyth's The Wreckers.

 That same year she sang at the wedding of William Ernest, Grand Duke of Saxe-Weimar-Eisenach and Princess Feodora of Saxe-Meiningen.
 Kaiser Wilhelm II was in attendance and, impressed with her performance, the emperor made a point of having Walker presented to him.
-From 1912–1917 she sang annually at the Munich Festivals with the Bavarian State Opera.
+From 1912 until 1917 she sang annually at the Munich Festivals with the Bavarian State Opera.
 She made appearances as a guest artist at the Cologne Opera, La Monnaie and the Prague State Opera, among others.
 Her final performances were singing various roles in Wagner's The Ring Cycle at Elberfeld in 1918.

 Post singing career

 After her retirement from the stage, Walker resided in Scheveningen, Holland until 1919 when she moved to Paris.
 She worked there as a voice teacher where she taught out of a private studio.
 In 1933 she joined the faculty at the American Conservatory in Fontainebleau where she taught through 1936.
 She then moved back to New York City where she continued to teach until her death 14 years later.
 Among her notable pupils were Irene Dalis and Blanche Thebom.
-She died at her home in New York City in 1950 at the age of 79 after a brief illness.
+She died at her home in New York City in 1950 at the age of 82 after a brief illness.